MicrosoftDocs/customer-insights/ci-docs/audience-insights/work-with-business-accounts.md

   - customerInsights
 ---

-# Work with business accounts in audience insights
+# Work with business accounts

-The audience insights capability in Dynamics 365 Customer Insights lets you configure your environment for different primary target audiences: individual consumers (B-to-C) and business accounts (B-to-B).
+The Dynamics 365 Customer Insights lets you configure your environment for different primary target audiences: individual consumers (B-to-C) and business accounts (B-to-B).
 In B-to-C scenarios, the data is centered around individuals.
 For B-to-B, the primary target audiences are accounts - organizations or companies - and contacts.
 This article helps you to get started with an environment for business accounts.
-It lists the differences for the feature areas in audience insights, depending on your environment focus.
+It lists the differences for the feature areas in Customer Insights, depending on your environment focus.
 For more information about differences, review the docs of the feature areas.

 ## Create an environment for business accounts

 Administrators can [create an environment in an existing organization](create-environment.md).
 A step in the process of creating a new environment asks administrators for the primary target audience of the environment.
-In case it's the initial set-up of audience insights after purchasing a license, a guided experience helps with the creation of the first environment.
+In case it's the initial set-up after purchasing a license, a guided experience helps with the creation of the first environment.

 You can then [ingest data](data-sources.md) for business accounts and related contacts as data sources from all supported sources.